-NOTE C - INVESTMENTS
+NOTE C-INVESTMENTS

 Participants direct how their contributions and employer contributions made on their behalf are invested.
-At December 31, 2018, the Plan had balances in 20 investment funds, consisting of 17 mutual funds, a common collective trust fund, a U.S. Treasury Cash Reserve Fund, and the CoreCivic common stock fund.
+At December 31, 2019, the Plan had balances in 21 investment funds, consisting of 18 mutual funds, a common collective trust fund, a U.S. Treasury Cash Reserve Fund, and CoreCivic common stock.

 In 2018, the Investment Committee replaced the Principal Target Date funds and those balances were mapped to the JP Morgan Smart Retirement Funds in mid-2018.
 The Committee also replaced the Jennison Mid Cap Fund and those balances were mapped to the JP Morgan Mid-Cap Growth Fund.
 In the role as record-keeper, SunTrust utilized a cash fund (U.S. Treasury Cash Reserve Fund) for holding money during the recordkeeping transition and initial account set up.
 Since this was intended to be a holding fund only, those participants that elected to contribute to the fund had their account balance mapped to the Morley Stable Value fund in early 2019.
+In October 2019, the Investment Committee replaced the JP Morgan Smart Retirement Funds with the BlackRock Life Path Index Funds.
+The balances from the JP Morgan Smart Retirement Funds were mapped to the corresponding BlackRock Life Path Index funds.
+At the same time, the committee approved the addition of two new funds-the Western Asset Core Plus Bond Fund and the Putnam Equity Income Fund.
 The investment options are described as follows.